BEST SHOULDER EXERCISES WITH DUMBBELLS

 We definitely don’t need heavy weight.
 With most corrective exercises, you’d be surprised at how weak you really are, because these are typically muscles that just haven’t been trained enough.

-A very light weight is plenty to overload the muscles I’m trying to work in this exercise, which are the mid-scapular muscles, the rotator cuff and the lower traps.
+A lighter weight is plenty to overload the muscles I’m trying to work in this exercise, which are the mid-scapular muscles, the rotator cuff and the lower traps.
+Save the heavy loads for your compound exercises.

-We’re forcing the lower traps to stabilize as our arms go up overhead, just like we do in the heavy overhead press.
+We’re forcing the lower traps to stabilize as our arms go up overhead, just like we do in the overhead press with heavy weights.

 They’re important muscles.